cve-search/cpe-guesser/README.md

 Split vendor name and product name (such as `_`) into single word(s) and then canonize the word.
 Building an inverse index using the cpe vendor:product format as value and the canonized word as key.
 Then cpe guesser creates a ranked set with the most common cpe (vendor:product) per version to give a probability of the CPE appearance.

-### Redis structure
+### Valkey structure

 - `w:<word>` set
 - `s:<word>` sorted set with a score depending of the number of appearance